unlistedphenomena/nexuswizz/src/content/contributing/adding-glossary-terms/index.md

 ## Add your term {#how-decisions-about-the-site-are-made}

-If you want to add a glossary term to nexus.org and it meets the criteria, [create an issue on GitHub](https://github.com/ethereum/ethereum-org-website/issues/new?template=suggest_glossary_term.md).
+If you want to add a glossary term to xircanet and it meets the criteria, [create an issue on GitHub](https://github.com/ethereum/ethereum-org-website/issues/new?template=suggest_glossary_term.md).